Classification of weak Bruhat interval modules of $0$-Hecke algebras: Classification of weak Bruhat interval modules up to isomorphism

 \section{Classification of weak Bruhat interval modules up to isomorphism}

-In this section we show that for any two elements $I_1,I_2$ in $\text{Int}(W)$, $B(I_1)$ is isomorphic to $B(I_2)$ if and only if $I_1$ is descent-preserving isomorphic to $I_2$.
-This provides a classification for weak Bruhat interval modules of $0$-Hecke algebras, and thereby confirm Conjecture \ref{conj:KLO24} when $W$ is taken to be the symmetric group.
+In this section, we prove that for any two elements $I_1,I_2$ in $\text{Int}(W)$, the $H_W(0)$-modules $B(I_1)$ and $B(I_2)$ are isomorphic if and only if $I_1$ and $I_2$ are descent-preserving isomorphic.
+This provides a classification of weak Bruhat interval modules of $0$-Hecke algebras, thereby confirming Conjecture \ref{conj:KLO24} in the case where $W$ is the symmetric group.

-Throughout this section, we fix an arbitrary Coxeter group $W$, and assume that $[u,v]_L$ and $[u',v']$ are elements of $\text{Int}(W)$.
+Throughout this section, we fix an arbitrary Coxeter group $W$, and assume that $[u,v]_L$ and $[u',v']_L$ are elements of $\text{Int}(W)$.